twilightscapes/urbanfetish/src/content/posts/last-gasp.md

 ---
 template: blog-post
-title: Last Gas(petrol) fpr next 300 miles
+title: Last Gas for next 300 miles
 slug: /last-gasp
 date: 2023-02-10 10:43
 description: That sinking feeling of hope that there is another gas station ahead